I haven’t got a chance yet to play with asynchronous I/O APIs in any production

 performance degradation is completely expected.

-results are interesting as well when compared to aio test.
+The time results are interesting as well when compared to aio test.

 Signifficantly less context switches - most likely related to lack of signal